PackeTsar/freeztp/README.md

 	  - The ID array has two pieces:
 		  - The **Array Name** is the name of the specific array.
 The Array Name must match a Keystore ID in order to pull values from that keystore.
 		  - The **Array ID List** is a list of real switch IDs (serial numbers) which, when searched for, will resolve to the Array Name before mapping to a Keystore ID.
 When configuring an IDArray in the CLI, each ID in the list is separated by a space.
+  - **Associations**
+    - An association is a configuration element which maps a keystore to a named template.
+An association is required for each keystore in order to tell FreeZTP which template to use to do the merge when using certain keystore.

 -----------------------------------------